mozilla/mozfest-web-literacy/README.md

 * Luke Pacholski
   * [@flukeout](https://github.com/flukeout)
   * [luke@mozillafoundation.org](mailto:luke@mozillafoundation.org)
-* ...let's fill this one if we decide to use github!
+* ...let's fill this out if we decide to use github!